 6. Acceptance of Poor Performance or Failure to Deliver on Objectives

 Problem: It is an unfortunate reality in organizations that, on occasion, employees or teams fail to meet expectations within a plan.
 Leaders shouldn’t worry too heavily about one-off strategy execution failures, but when failure to deliver starts becoming systemic, it is important for all stakeholders to catalyze around fixing the underlying issue.

-Solution: As mentioned above, an occasional missed deadline is not reason for serious reprimand.
+Solution: As mentioned above, an occasional missed deadline is not a reason for serious reprimand.
 However, when an employee or team repeatedly fails to deliver, then action needs to be taken.
-Ranging from one-on-one coaching or remediation sessions, to reassignment to other organizational priorities.
-The most important thing you can do though is act, as ignoring the problem will most certainty have far-reaching consequences.
+Ranging from one-on-one coaching or remediation sessions to reassignment to other organizational priorities.
+The most important thing you can do though is act, as ignoring the problem will most certainly have far-reaching consequences.

 7. Excessive Change in Strategic Priorities

-Problem: Above all other symptom, this one may be the most destructive to the organization’s morale and strategy execution.
+Problem: Above all other symptoms, this one may be the most destructive to the organization’s morale and strategy execution.
 When leadership adopts a “flavor of the month mentality,” meaning they make decisions for strategic change on gut feelings rather than empirical data, employees can be left feeling confused, frustrated, and unappreciated.
-When a plan is communicated to team members, it is important to let is run its course, and many stakeholders are working hard to bring it to fruition.
-When priorities change often, rework become commonplace and time is wasted.
+When a plan is communicated to team members, it is important to let it run its course, and many stakeholders are working hard to bring it to fruition.
+When priorities change often, rework becomes commonplace and time is wasted.